chuanqisun/htmaa-2025/src/posts/week-12/index.md

 ```

-As seen on the PCB, each connector has 6 pins, 2 for LED, 4 for TRRS.
-Among the 4 TRRS pins, one is ground (second from left for left column, and second from right for right column).
+As seen on the PCB, each connector has six pins: two for the LED and four for the TRRS.
+Among the four TRRS pins, one is ground (second from the left for the left column, and second from the right for the right column).

 ![Switchboard circuit](./media/final-switchboard-01.webp)
 **The address bits are baked into the hardware**

-Operator reads the address bits:
+The Operator reads the address bits:

 ```cpp
 const int inputPins[] = { D3, D4, D5 };